 Sustainability Credentials in Turkish Manufacturing

 The honest caveat: certification coverage is uneven.
 Larger, export-oriented factories are more likely to be certified.
-Smaller operations — where lower prices are found — often are not.
+Smaller operations, where lower prices are found, often aren’t.

 UK manufacturing, by comparison, operates under domestic employment law, HMRC oversight, and in many cases Made in Britain certification.
 The audit burden on UK factories is higher by default.
 That transparency has commercial value for brands with sustainability claims to substantiate.

-The sourcing decision is not about which country is “better.”
-It is about which model fits your brand’s current position.
+The sourcing decision isn’t about which country is “better.”
+It’s about which model fits your brand’s current position.

 Turkey makes commercial sense when: